-Holly has been volunteering with Share's Go Anywhere, Do Anything project since July this year, and has been reflecting on the first few months going out and about in London with Share students.
-Here's what she has to say about her time with us.
+Holly volunteered with Share's Go Anywhere, Do Anything project, here's what she has to say about her time with us.

 What inspired you to give up your time to get involved with Share's ‘Go Anywhere, Do Anything’ project?